yufanana/ComputerVision02504/cv_notes.md

 A possible error could be $||\tilde{q_1} - \Pi(H \Pi^{-1}(q_2)) ||^2_2 + ||\tilde{q_2} - q_2||^2_2$, but this does not work because $q_2$ is unknown

-Instead use the following approximation:
+Instead, use the following approximation:

 $$
 dist^2_{approx} = ||\tilde{q_1} - \Pi(H \tilde{p_2}) ||^2_2 + ||\tilde{q_2} - \Pi(H^{-1}\tilde{p_1})||^2_2